fleetdm/fleet/handbook/product-design/README.md

 3. Add page names (e.g. "Host details" page) to the user story's title and/or description to help contributors find Figma wireframes for the area of the UI you're making changes to.

 4. If the story requires API or YAML file changes, open a pull request to the reference docs release branch (e.g. `docs-v4.58.0`) with the proposed design.
-Mark the PR ready for review as soon as it's ready for feedback from the [API design DRI](https://fleetdm.com/handbook/company/communications#directly-responsible-individuals-dris).
+Mark the PR "Ready for review" as soon as it's ready for feedback from the [API design DRI](https://fleetdm.com/handbook/company/communications#directly-responsible-individuals-dris).

 5. Add links to the user story as specified in the [issue template](https://github.com/fleetdm/fleet/issues/new?template=story.md).